Illydth/issSpellStates/README.md

 You can use the included campaign file (issSpellStates_Base.cmpgn) to build your own campaign off of this framework.
 The campaign file has all the needed states, properties and buttons setup and ready to go for issSpellStates to work.

+### Additional Available Assets and Integrations
+The release files include several additional binaries not included in the GIT archive for issSpellStates.
+These additional binaries are icon packs and additional campaign files to make it easy to install or setup issSpellStates in the same way as the distributed campaign file has it.

+#### Campaign Files
+Additional campaign files include:
+* Meleks_Simple_5e_v2.1_SpellStates.cmpgn.zip
+* S5e2.1_BoT_Spell_Mnstr_States.cmpgn.zip

+The first file is a campaign file for *Melek's Simple 5e* D&D 5th Edition Framework (Latest Version), modified to include issSpellStates in a fully setup and functional form (including Campaign States with updated Icons and Properites).
+This .cmpgn file is identical to the released *Simple 5e* campaign file except for the setup of issSpellStates already completed.

+If you like the simplicity of *Melek's Simple 5e* framework and are looking to maintain that, but want to include my Spell States functionality this is a great place to start.
+This is where you should start if you're looking to "build up"  your campaign with addons as you find you need them.

+The second file is a campaign file for *Melek's Simple 5e* D&D 5th Edition Framework (Latest Version) modified to include all of the following Addons / Integrations:
+* Bobifle's 5e SRD Monster Tokens
+* Merudo's Spell LIbrary for Melek's Simple 5e Framework (v1.1)
+* Wolph42's Bag of Tricks (b46)
+* Illydth's SpellStates (this archive) (Latest Version)

+Again, this file has all of the various campaign states, properties, icons, etc. all setup and functional for each of the included addons to ensure the best functionality available out of all of the above addons.
+This is actually the base campaign file I use to develop my campaigns on since it includes all of the viable functionality available to the *Simple 5e* Framework.

+If you are an experienced Maptool campaign user/producer and want all available functionality for producing a new campaign for your group, this is a great place to start...it will save a good hour or so of hunting around and implementing the various bits and pieces for the *Simple 5e* framework.

+#### Icon Assets for Campaign States
+Included in the Releases Section is a grouping of icon assets by rogue_ronan from the Maptool Discord that were developed explicitly to work with issSpellStates.
+While any state icons are usable to fulfil the needed Campaign States for this framework, I suggest checking out the downloadable zip file of rogue_ronan's work.
+His icons are very coherent (even at small sizes) and all have a similar "look and feel" to them that I think creates a visually appealing and easy to understand set of effects on a token.
+You can check them out by downloading and opening the issSpellStates_Base.cmpgn file as they are already implemented in it.

 ### Using issSpellStates
 Illydth's Spell States provides two very common capabilities to a tabletop campaign:  Searching for and displaying information related to a spell or ability and the capability of tracking the effects those abiltiies have on a target